 I don’t want to get too much into the technical side of things but a focal length of around 35mm is standard for a full-body shot, 50mm for a mid-shot and 85mm-105mm is good for a close-up.
 If you have a zoom lens such as an 18-200mm and want to do portraits, I’d suggest investing in an inexpensive 50mm lens as well such as a Nikon or Canon 50mm 1.8, which are better suited to the task.
 In my first semester of photography at university I wasn’t allowed to use anything else!
 These lenses will also be sharper than all but the most expensive zoom lenses.

-I always carry a reflector (see Lara — off camera — holding one below in the left bottom of the frame) so that you can get some light into the subject’s eyes and create a little lighting ratio (in simple terms, making one side of the face brighter that the other).
+I always carry a reflector (see the photo below) so that you can get some light into the subject’s eyes and create a little lighting ratio (in simple terms, making one side of the face brighter that the other).
 They are lightweight and fold up quite small, so great for travelling.
 I don’t always carry lights because, firstly, I prefer natural light, and, secondly, I don’t want to carry around a couple of flashes and light modifiers all day unless it’s a commissioned shoot for a client.

 Once you have a subject posed and your exposure is right and you have taken a couple of test shots, work on the pose and the facial expressions.
 If someone falls naturally into a good pose, don’t tell them to ‘freeze’, just say that this looks good and is natural and to keep that position.
 On the other hand, if someone is posing too much or being cheesy, tell them that you’re going for a natural look.
 If it’s not working, don’t panic and don’t be afraid to ask the person to pull their chin up or look off camera more.
 If they don’t get it, go over and show them how you’d like them to stand or sit — remember it’s in everyone’s best interests to make a great photograph.